Latte Filters

 See also capitalize, lower, upper.

-implode (string glue = '')
+implode (string $glue='')

 Return a string which is the concatenation of the strings in the array.
 Alias for join.